Brown Seaweed NEVER LOOKED SO GREEN...

 - Generating income: Seaweed farming has the potential to generate a range of new jobs and income streams for coastal communities, both in the form of seasonal work to assist with deployment and harvesting of kelp, or full-time management of sites, hatcheries and sourcing market opportunities.

-- Slowing climate change: Kelp absorbs dissolved carbon dioxide (CO2) from the water as it grows and stores the carbon in its tissue, and this process can help mitigate climate change.
+- Creation of products that have a low carbon footprint: Kelp absorbs dissolved carbon dioxide (CO2) from the water as it grows and stores the carbon in its tissue, so when farmed kelp is used in products such as feed, food and fertilizers it in can lower the overall carbon footprint of those products.

 - Providing new habitat: Seaweed farms provide seasonal habitats for fish and small invertebrates, which can attract predators such mammals and birds, enhancing local biodiversity.

 - Water remediation: Seaweed cleans the water as it grows by absorbing excess nutrients that have entered the sea from other developments and activities.

-- Fueling environmental economies: Recent innovations have found that seaweed can be used to produce biodegradable packaging, and that including it in animal feed can reduce methane (a Greehouse Gas) from cattle.
+- Fueling environmental economies: Recent innovations have found that seaweed can be used to produce biodegradable packaging, and that including it in animal feed can reduce methane (a Greenhouse Gas) from cattle.
 Seaweed, when incorporated in human food and nutritional supplements also has many health benefits.

 REDEFINING the way we use our seas...